zeealhelfie/CategoricalDataAnalysis/README.md

 ***

-### In this project we will be builiding  a logistic regression model, do the following analysis steps:
+### In this project we will be builiding  a logistic regression model, and following these analysis instructions:
 1. State the problem and describe the data set
 2. Fit a logistic regression model with all predictors
 3. Select the best subset of variables.
 Perform a diagnostic on the best model.
 Perform all possible inferences you can think about.